 Once the target cells are determined, the NG-RAN initiates RRC redirection procedure towards the target cells, or the NG-RAN initiates handover for the UE with active PDU Sessions associated with the S-NSSAIs which are in the Target NSSAI, if possible.

-After a successful redirection or handover of the UE to a new TA outside the current RA, the UE shall perform a Mobility Registration Update procedure and the S-NSSAIs the new TA supports can be allowed if the UE requests them.
-In order to ensure that the UE is redirected to a TA outside the current RA, thus triggering a Mobility Registration Update procedure enabling the UE to request the S-NSSAI(s) that were rejected for the RA, the AMF shall set the RA so that the RA does not include TAs supporting the S-NSSAIs rejected for the RA included in the Target NSSAI when the AMF provides a Target NSSAI to the RAN.
+After a successful redirection or handover of the UE to a new TA outside the current RA, the UE shall perform a Mobility Registration Update procedure and the S-NSSAIs that the new TA supports can be allowed if the UE requests them.
+In order to ensure that the UE is redirected to a TA outside the current RA, thus triggering a Mobility Registration Update procedure enabling the UE to request the S-NSSAI(s) that were rejected for the RA, the AMF shall set the RA so that the RA does not include TAs supporting the S-NSSAIs rejected for the RA included in the Target NSSAI when the AMF provides a Target NSSAI to the NG-RAN.